Hengyang Hunan, China Travel Guide

 Widely available in Hunanese restaurants.

 Succulent pork belly braised in soy sauce, rock sugar, and seasonings.
-Less spicy than many Hunan dishes, it revolves around a rich, sweet, and savory glaze.
+Less spicy than many Hunan dishes, it centers on a rich, sweet, and savory glaze.

 Found in many restaurants, often highlighted as a special.